The Bankrate promise

 1. Don’t panic when there is an outage

-We know.
-It’s easy to feel freaked out.
-The idea that you’re unable to see your bank account balance when you live paycheck to paycheck or need to pay a bill pronto is scary.
+The idea of being unable to see your bank account balance when you live paycheck to paycheck or need to pay a bill pronto is scary.

 But if your bank is out of order online, feel secure in knowing the institution will restore the service as soon as it can.
 Banks have multiple layers of checks and balances in place to make sure that your account is secure and safe — redundant data centers included.